 Philadelphia offers a lot of amenities to residents and visitors alike.
 We have some of the finest restaurants and bars, some of the nicest and most upscale hotels, and some of the best shopping in the state.
 That means we have a booming service industry, filled with hard-working and dedicated employees who go out of their way to make our experiences memorable and enjoyable.
 But their jobs can be difficult, and with so much going on at any given time, they risk being injured in the course of their work.

-When they are, the Philadelphia workers’ compensation lawyers of Larry Pitt & Associates are there to help.
+When they are, the dedicated workers’ compensation lawyers of Larry Pitt & Associates are there to help.
 For the last 40 years, we have assisted injured service industry workers in and around Philadelphia after a jobsite accident has left them unable to work.
-We walk you through the process for applying for benefits and answer your questions, so that you never have to feel alone.
+We walk you through the process of applying for benefits and answer your questions so that you never have to feel alone.
 Let us help you as we helped so many others over the years.

 Common Injuries That Occur

 Dealing with “the public” can be a challenge.
 You have to learn to adapt quickly to help different kinds of people with different needs and goals, and you have to do it with a smile.
 Even when you do everything the way it should be done, you can still suffer a serious workplace injury.
 Some of the more common ones covered by workers’ compensation include:

 - Burns — People who work in the food service industry as well as those who work with toxic chemicals, such as in the cleaning service industry, are at the highest risk of burn injuries.
 If you are burned at work, a workers’ compensation lawyer at Larry Pitt & Associates can help you obtain the benefits you need to cover your medical bills and your lost wages, so you can keep providing for yourself and your family.